fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

 {% autocrossref %}

-Automated recurring payments are not possible with decentralized Bitcoin wallets.
+Automated recurring payments are not possible with decentralized Fabcoin wallets.
 Even if a wallet supported automatically sending non-reversible payments on a regular schedule, the user would still need to start the program at the appointed time, or leave it running all the time unprotected by encryption.

-This means automated recurring Bitcoin payments can only be made from a centralized server which handles satoshis on behalf of its spenders.
+This means automated recurring Fabcoin payments can only be made from a centralized server which handles satoshis on behalf of its spenders.
 In practice, receivers who want to set prices in fiat terms must also let the same centralized server choose the appropriate exchange rate.